A general framework for pricing and hedging under local viability: Pricing and hedging European options

-and then \eqref{eq:superheding} follows. \end{proof} In Proposition \ref{pro:appro_hedging}, if $x = 0$ and $T^{\sharp} = T$, the price $\pi_T(G,0)$ is well-known, see \cite{kk}, \cite{kk2021}.
-If the global condition NFLVR holds, $E[Y_T] = 1$ and if $T^{\sharp} = T$, the formula \eqref{eq:superheding} becomes the classical superhedging duality, where $x$ plays no roles in the price.
-Under the presence of arbitrage opportunities, the price $\pi_{T}(G,x)$ could be smaller than the price $\pi_{T^{\sharp}}(G,x)$ in general, because option sellers are allowed to continue trading and could exploit arbitrage after the option maturity.
+\end{proposition} In \eqref{eq:superheding}, if $x = 0$, superhedging portfolios are always nonnegative and the price $\pi_{T}(G,0)$ is well-known, see \cite{kk}, \cite{kk2021}.
+Under the presence of arbitrage opportunities, the price $\pi_{T}(G,x)$ could be smaller than the price $\pi_{T}(G,0)$ in general, because sellers are allowed to use the credit constraint $x$.
+If the global condition NFLVR holds on $[0,T]$, the formula \eqref{eq:superheding} becomes the classical superhedging duality, where $x$ plays no roles in the price.
+When $T^{\sharp} <T$, it is possible that $\pi_{T}(G_{T^{\sharp}},x) \le \pi_{T^{\sharp}}(G_{T^{\sharp}},x)$ because sellers simultaneously use the credit constraint and continue trading to exploit arbitrage after the option maturity.
+Additionally, we have to use the new pricing systems to compute $\pi_{T}(G_{T^{\sharp}},x)$ as in \eqref{eq:duality_Eur} for such cases.